ponyta/ponyta.github.io/about.md

 I enjoy reading, playing with my cat, walks with my girlfriend Allison, and cooking.

-I am currently studying in Brooklyn, at the [Recurse Center](https://www.recurse.com)!
+I currently work at Google in San Francisco.

 ### Past Work

+I went to the [Recurse Center](https://www.recurse.com) in Brooklyn, where I studied functional programming!

 I used to work at [BiblioCommons](https://www.bibliocommons.com/) as a backend engineer.